wcj365/taichihealth.life/src_en/index.md

-# Welcome to the International Traditional Tai Chi Health Research Center
+# Welcome to the International Center for Tai Chi Health

 # United in Tai Chi for Health and Joy